jmikkola/Dictionary-lowering/README.md

 Just a skeleton project so far

 - I'm porting stuff from dicionarypassing.hs
-    - The next thing to port is the functions that work on types (e.g. substitutions)
+    - The next thing to port is the lowering logic
+- Then, add a simple front-end (ml-ish syntax?)
+- And a treewalking interpreter